What is the U.S. Senate filibuster and why is everyone talking about it? By Reuters - Up News Info

 WHO OPPOSES CHANGE?

-But at least two Senate Democrats, Joe Manchin and Kyrsten Sinema, both moderates, also do not want to ditch the 60-vote threshold.
+But at least two Senate Democrats, Joe Manchin and Kyrsten Sinema, both moderates, also do not want to ditch the 60-vote threshold, although Manchin has shown some openness to a “talking” filibuster.
 Without them, Schumer does not have the majority needed to gut the rule.